 Sudden storm

-Maria’s gaze [1] drifts beyond the Mtkvari, from the balcony of her apartment in Tbilisi.
+Mary’s gaze [1] turns beyond Mtkvari, looking out from the balcony of her apartment, in Tbilisi.

-“It was a brave choice – a dangerous one as well,” I shared with her.
-“Sometimes, one must act without thinking of the consequences,” She replies, fully aware that her decisions will come at a significant cost.: “We were trying to protect an ancient forest in my city, marked for demolition to build a shopping centre,” she shares, sipping her blood-red hibiscus tea.
-“Even before the protest, I knew that if they wanted, they would find me.”
+“It was a brave choice, but also a dangerous one,” I confess to her.
+“Sometimes you just have to act, without thinking about the consequences,” she replies, aware even then that the gesture would cost her dearly.
+“We were trying to protect an ancient forest in my city, which was destined for felling in order to build a shopping center,” she recounts, as she sips her goblet of blood-red Karkadè, “Even before the event I knew that if they wanted to, they would find me.”

 And they did.